bkerler/NANDReader_FTDI/README.md

 3. Nice progress indicator showing blocks, percentages and throughput.
 Progress indicator is refreshed every 0.5s to speed up performace and reduce terminal blinking.

+4. Selecting the range of pages.
+It is possible to select single page or continous range of pages for read and verify operation (technically also for write, if it will be fully implemented).
+To choose one page user parameter -p page_number, to select range -p first_page:last_page.
+If the selected last_page is greater than number of pages in NAND memory, application will reduce the range with warning.
+If the selected last_page is -1 application will silenty reduce range.
+Using exact same page number as first_page and last_page will result in one page being read.